 Stormwater flows across paved (impervious) surface, picking up materials like trash, metals, oil, soil and chemicals before discharging into creeks and rivers.
-Ditches, ponds and lakes are used as stormwater facilities to slow the water down and reduce the potential for flooding and settling out contaminants so that mostly clean water flows downstream.
+Ditches, ponds and lakes are used as stormwater facilities to slow the water down, reduce the potential for flooding and settle out contaminants so that mostly clean water flows downstream.

-In general, Home Owners Associations (HOAs) and management companies are responsible for maintaining stormwater facilities through legal documents created at the time the development was constructed.
+In general, Home Owners Associations (HOAs) and management companies are responsible for maintaining stormwater facilities.

-The City can help inventory what stormwater structures that you own and are responsible for maintaining.
-The City also inspects both municipal and private stormwater facilities and will communicate to you what maintenance needs to be done.
+The City can help determine who is responsible for maintaining these facilities.
+The City also inspects both municipal and private stormwater facilities and will explain what maintenance needs to be done.

 Required programs are listed in the City's Stormwater Management Plan in the Program Description Document (PDD).
 The PDD is publicly available for review and comment.
 Please contact the Stormwater Division to request the document.